This post may contain affiliate links. Click for complete disclosures.

 - Let the filling cool slightly if it's still soft before assembling the cookies.

-- Spoon about a tablespoon or so (depending on your cookies' size) into the middle of one cookie.
+- Spoon about a tablespoon (depending on your cookies' size) into the middle of one cookie.

 - Sandwich another cookie on top of the filling and gently press down.